willemclarke/goodreads-listopia-exporter/README.md

 ## goodreads-listopia-exporter

-Simple command line interface to take a public goodreads listopia booklist url and export the details below of each book within the list and download as a .csv
+Simple command line interface to take a public goodreadsbooklist url and export the details shown below of each book within the list and then download as a .csv file

 - bookTitle
 - authors
 - isbn13 - (depending on which edition of a book was entered into the list, the isbn13 may or may not be available)
-- topGenre - (top rated genre)
+- topGenre
 - rating
 - numberOfRatings
 - numberOfReview